Need a Car Accident Lawyer in Dallas, Georgia?

 After a car accident, 2 types of damages can be awarded, general damages and special damages.
 Damages refer to the money awarded in a case.
 Let’s discuss these two types of damages.

 General damages encompass physical injuries to you.
-These do not include damages to personal property.
-Instead, the defendant must provide compensation for any pain and suffering that you feel.
+These do not include property damage.
+Instead, the defendant must provide compensation for any pain, suffering, and any mental anguish that you feel.

 - Loss of Consortium